ezavile/jquery-full-bg-unsplash/README.md

-# jq-full-bg-unsplash
+# jquery-full-bg-unsplash
-jQuery plugin to put a full background random from unsplash
+jQuery plugin to change a full background image from unsplash